pluarant/pluarant.github.io/use-cases.md

 <!-- <span class="icon default-bg circle"><i class="fa fa-diamond"></i></span> -->
 <h3>Recorded Broadcasting</h3>
 <div class="separator clearfix"></div>
-<p>Not all students learn at the same pace or having same timeslots.
-Allow your students to access recorded sessions from whatever device they are using .</p>
+<p>Not all students learn at the same pace or are available at the same timeslot.
+Allow your students to access recorded sessions from whatever device they are using at their own pace.</p>
 </div>
 </div>
 </div>